-How can you redeem points and miles?
+How can I redeem points and miles?

 Typical card benefits and features of a Bank of America credit card?

-Bank of America has a wide selection of cards that are partnered with different brands, basic credit cards, cashback and travel cards, student and small business credit cards.
-Depending on your financial needs, you may be able to find a great card with an even better deal — like a $200 signup bonus.
-Several cards also come with additional features, such as:
+Bank of America offers a suite of brand-partnered, no-frills, cashback and travel, student and small business credit cards.
+Depending on your financial needs, you may find one with extra savings perks — like a $200 signup bonus.

 - Updated FICO® Score access.
-Every month that your account is open and in good standing you’ll get a free up to date look at your credit score.
+Every month that your account is open and in good standing, you’ll get a free look at your up-to-date credit score.

-- Applicants must have a valid Social Security number
+- You must have a valid Social Security number.

-- Full name and date of birth
+- Full name and contact information

-- Valid email address
+- Phone number and email address

 - Employment status